groupoid/henk.ex/README.md

 * [Eraser](https://github.com/groupoid/om/blob/master/src/om_erase.erl)
 * [Code Extractor](https://github.com/groupoid/om/blob/master/src/om_extract.erl)

-OM ships with different `modes` (spaces of types with own encodings), or `preludes` you may find in `priv` directory.
+OM ships with different "modes" (spaces of types with own encodings), or "preludes", which you may find in `priv` directory.
 They are selectable with `om:mode("normal")`.

 #### [normal](https://github.com/groupoid/om/tree/master/priv/normal)

-This is minimal practical prelude similar to Morte's base library of Gabriel Gonzalez.
+This is a minimal practical prelude similar to Morte's base library of Gabriel Gonzalez.
-For modeling inductive constructions we use here plain Church (or Boehm-Berrarducci if you wish), we have here basic I/O monads: IO (free monad, for limited I/O) and IOI (free comonad, for infinitary I/O, long-term processes).
+It contains common inductive constructions encoded using plain Church (or Boehm-Berarducci if you wish) encoding, and two basic (co)monadic effect systems: IO (free monad, for finite I/O) and IOI (free comonad, for infinitary I/O, long-term processes).
 The generated code is being sewed with Erlang effects that are passed as parameters to pure functions.

 #### [setoids](https://github.com/groupoid/om/tree/master/priv/setoids)

-This is an implementation of Setoid structure, that provides us Equality.
-However we switched lately to more compact `poset` encoding.
+This is an implementation of Setoid structure, that provides us with Equality.
+However we switched to more compact `poset` encoding since then.

 #### [posets](https://github.com/groupoid/om/tree/master/priv/posets)

-This is implementation of non-reflexive partial order sets which has more compact representation than setoids for our needs.
+This is an implementation of non-reflexive partially ordered sets which has a more compact representation than setoids for our needs.
-It has only `Bool`, `Empty` and `Unit` encoded just to show the general idea.
+It has only `Bool`, `Empty` and `Unit` encoded just to demonstrate the general idea.
 Dependent eliminator of `Bool` you can found here [Data/Bool](https://github.com/groupoid/om/tree/master/priv/posets/Data/Bool/)